turingschool/backend-curriculum-site/module1/lessons/memory_allocation.md

 <br />
 <br />

 Compare the initial memory_address and the new memory_address and notice that they are exactly the same!
 Not only can Ruby set aside these boxes of memory, but we can also change what is inside them.
-Update your Sheet's row for `taco_1` with the new value being stored in memory after we change the filling.
+Update your Sheet's row for `taco_1` with the new value being stored in memory after we change the `type`.

 Let's make a slight change to the code.
-Instead of setting the filling with the assignment operator `=`, we are going to change the whole object:
+Instead of setting the `type` with the assignment operator `=`, we are going to use `.new`:

 ```ruby
 class Taco